 Swap-free accounts

-Some brokers offer Islamic accounts without swap, although they usually have alternative commissions.
+Some brokers offer Islamic swap-free accounts, though they usually come with alternative fees.

 Swap in different instruments